 Transcription – Transcription is the written form of spoken language.
 Transcription services involve “the instant translation of the spoken word into English text” using devices such as notebook computers and realtime software (NAD website).
 UMBC’s transcription services provide students with access to a written form of English.

-Note-Taking - Efficient note taking is necessary for students to have a record of lectures for future study and review.
-UMBC provides note takers for deaf and hard of hearing students to access all information discussed in class.
+Note-Taking – Note taking assistance is often necessary for students with disabilities to have a record of lectures for future study and review.
+UMBC can provide peer note-takers for deaf and hard of hearing students to access information that is discussed in classes.

-All services provided to deaf and hard of hearing UMBC students are coordinated through SSS’s Interpreter Coordinator.
+All services provided to deaf and hard of hearing UMBC students are coordinated through SDS’s Deaf & Hard of Hearing Services Coordinator, Laura Breechen.
 For more information please contact: email@example.com

 Maryland Governor’s Office of the Deaf & Hard of Hearing (ODHH), http://www.odhh.maryland.gov – Provides expertise related to deaf and hard of hearing issues to Maryland citizens and to facilitate their ability of access resources and services, information and offers resources related to deaf and hard of hearing individuals in Maryland.